-- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over IC (see the UCD90xxx Sequencer and System Health Controller PMBus Command Reference).
+- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over I2C (see the UCD90xxx Sequencer and System Health Controller PMBus Command Reference).
 Each parameter write replaces the data in the associated memory (RAM) location.
-After all the required configuration data has been sent to the device, it is transferred to the associated nonvolatile memory (data flash) by issuing a special command, STORE\DEFAULT\ALL.
-This method is how the Fusion GUI normally reads and writes a device configuration. - 2.
-The Fusion GUI (Figure 33) can create a PMBus or IC command script file that can be used by the IC master to configure the device.
+After all the required configuration data has been sent to the device, it is transferred to the associated nonvolatile memory (data flash) by issuing a special command, STORE_DEFAULT_ALL.
+This method is how the Fusion GUI normally reads and writes a device configuration.
+This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
+It is not recommended for production programming. - 2.
+The Fusion GUI (Figure 35) can create a PMBus or I2C command script file that can be used by the I2C master to configure the device.
+This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
+It is not recommended for production programming.